African Paediatric Surgery E-learning

 Scottish global health charity Kids OR is investing in the first Pan-African collaborative e-learning platform to help train surgeons across Africa, with content provided by two of the continent’s surgical colleges, hosted on an online platform created by the Institute of Global Surgery.

-This innovative programme will see the West African College of Surgeons (WACS) and the College of Surgeons of East Central and Southern Africa (COSECSA) work together to provide a new and bespoke teaching resource mapped to the curricula of both training programmes.
+In this innovative programme, the West African College of Surgeons (WACS) and the College of Surgeons of East Central and Southern Africa (COSECSA) work together to provide a new and bespoke teaching resource mapped to the curricula of both training programmes.
 It will be one of the first online teaching programmes for children’s surgery that focuses on low-resource settings.

-Once launched, the programme will provide paediatric surgical trainees throughout Africa with a range of learning possibilities to complement the clinical training they receive on the wards and in the operating theatres of their own hospitals.
+The programme provides paediatric surgical trainees throughout Africa with a range of learning possibilities to complement the clinical training they receive on the wards and in the operating theatres of their own hospitals.
 The course content will be delivered via a Moodle-based platform of interactive learning, with one module a week requiring around 2-3 hours of study.

-The platform will also support existing surgical and anaesthetic teams who care for children; providing them with a resource to refresh knowledge and revise detailed procedures ahead of operations.
+The platform also supports existing surgical and anaesthetic teams who care for children; providing them with a resource to refresh knowledge and revise detailed procedures ahead of operations.

-The project is due to be launched in May 2021 at the World Health Assembly in Geneva.
+The project launched in May 2021 at the World Health Assembly in Geneva. and is available on the CANECSA and KidsOR e-learning platforms.